CEDL2017/homework1/results/index.md

 The streaming accuracy rises and the loss drops stably. <br />
 With batch size 32 and 80 epochs, the model roughly reach convergence.<br />

-When it reaches convergence, the training accuracy is 90% and the testing accuracy is .<br />
+When it reaches convergence, the training accuracy is 75% and the testing accuracy is 45%.<br />

 However, the performance is surely can be better.<br />
 Due to I've spent most of my time on Inception-Resnet-v2 experiment, I have got quite less time to tune vgg-16 model.<br />